Whiteknight/ParserObjects/docs/v6/parsers_programming.md

 ### Hexadecimal Numbers

-A C-style hexadecimal string has an optional negative sign `-`, starts with the prefix `0x` and is followed by 1 to 8 hexadecimal digits.
+A C-style hexadecimal string starts with the prefix `0x` and is followed by 1 to 8 hexadecimal digits.
 The `HexadecimalString` parser returns the matched string, while the `HexadecimalInteger` parser parses the string and returns an `int`.

 ```csharp
 var parser = HexadecimalString();
 var parser = HexadecimalInteger();
 ```

-Values can be in the range `-0x80000000` to `0x7FFFFFFF` inclusive.
-Without the negative sign, the range is `0x80000000` to `0x7FFFFFFF`.
+Values can be in the range `-0x00000000` to `0xFFFFFFFF` inclusive.
 The hex values are parsed as an unsigned integer, then cast to an `int`, then the negative sign is applied, if any.

 ### Integer Literals